The Lavin Agency Speakers Bureau

 — Angela Duckworth, #1 New York Times bestselling author of Grit

-Today, Bennett’s must-have aprons are found in thousands of restaurants, and she’s expanded her line to include chef coats, work shirts, and kitchen linens.
-Hedley & Bennett is stocked everywhere from artisanal kitchenware company Williams Sonoma to organic grocer Whole Foods, and Bennett’s success story—and entrepreneurial insights—have been featured in Fast Company, Forbes, and The Today Show.
-Bennett also serves as an investor and Creative-at-large for The Fire House Hotel, an independent boutique hotel and LA destination serving New American cuisine, and has been signed as an in-house creator for Tasty, the Buzzfeed-owned viral video food series boasting nearly 17 million subscribers.
+Today, Ellen’s must-have aprons are found in thousands of restaurants, and she’s expanded her line to include chef coats, work shirts, and kitchen linens.
+Hedley & Bennett is stocked everywhere from artisanal kitchenware company Williams Sonoma to organic grocer Whole Foods, and Ellen’s success story—and entrepreneurial insights—have been featured in Fast Company, Forbes, and The Today Show.
+Ellen also serves as an investor and creative-at-large for The Fire House Hotel, an independent boutique hotel and LA destination serving New American cuisine, and has been signed as an in-house creator for Tasty, the Buzzfeed-owned viral video food series boasting nearly 17 million subscribers.

 Ellen was fantastic!
 Super conversational in tone, and fantastic throughout the prep process.
 Her story really resonated well with our team.